-- The best interests of pupils always come first. - If anyone in the school has a safeguarding concern about a child, they act immediately. - A Designated Safeguarding Lead is always available.
+- The best interests of pupils always come first. - If anyone in the school has a safeguarding concern about a child, they act immediately. - A Designated Safeguarding Lead is always available

-Staff and students will only communicate through Teams, Class webpages and Class Dojo.
+Staff and students will only communicate zoom or Teams or parent mail